isomerpages/moe-pasirrissec/_dsa-e-open-house/DSA Talent Areas.md

 #### **Selection Criteria and Process**

-Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
+Students can apply through the DSA-Sec Portal.
 There are no application fees.

 The DSA-Sec portal will be open from 7th May 2025 to 3rd June 2025.
-For more details, please refer to MOE Website at [https://www.moe.gov.sg/dsa-sec.](https://www.moe.gov.sg/dsa-sec)
+For more details, please refer to MOE website at [https://www.moe.gov.sg/dsa-sec.](https://www.moe.gov.sg/dsa-sec)